HTZ Investors Have Opportunity to Lead Hertz Global Holdings, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 17, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hertz Global Holdings, Inc. ("Hertz" or the "Company") (NASDAQ: HTZ).
+BENSALEM, Pa., June 18, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have the opportunity to lead the securities fraud class action lawsuit against Hertz Global Holdings, Inc. ("Hertz" or the "Company") (NASDAQ: HTZ).

 Class Period: April 27, 2023 – April 24, 2024